There are so many fun things to do in Charleston, SC!

 There are LOTS of tour groups to choose from and most of their starting points are located around Charleston City Market.
 There are so many that the city regulates when they operate and where they tour to manage the traffic in the city.

-While a bit pricey, this experience is not to be missed while in Charleston.
+This experience is not to be missed while in Charleston.

 You never know what route you’ll be taking, since the city assigns routes on a first come first served basis for each carriage that embarks out from the City Market.